-Once the requirements are finalized, you have to decide whether an off the shelf solution will serve your purpose or you need to hire a dedicated team for website development.
+Once the requirements are finalized, you have to decide whether an off-the-shelf solution will serve your purpose or whether you need to hire a dedicated team for website development.
 Since we highlighted the importance of starting lean and focusing on offering value, rather than bells and whistles early on, an off-the-shelf solution makes the ideal choice.
 However, it’s vital to ensure the solution you opt for has been tried and tested on the market.
 Feel free to ask the product owner about their performance testing reports, which include user-load tests.
-Also, it’s better to go for a fully customizable and scalable solution, which grows with your business requirements, and avoids the hassles of migrating to a new platform in near future.
+Also, it’s better to go for a readymade solution like Yo!Coach which is fully customizable and scalable.

 Even when you feel you’ve given your best shot in developing a fine online tutoring platform, your job is still half-complete without marketing.
 Marketing is the central force that drives user engagement with your business.
 It creates a buzz about your services and helps target a wide section of your target audience.
 Below are some of the proven marketing avenues to generate awareness and promote your online tutoring business.